-- 3. The directors have confirmed that none of them is serving as a director on more than seven listed companies, including this company; - 4.
-The company has prepared a code of conduct and has ensured that appropriate steps have been taken to disseminate it throughout the company along with its supporting policies and procedures; - 5.
-The Board has developed a vision / mission statement, overall corporate strategy and significant policies of the company.
-The Board has ensured that complete record of particulars of the significant policies along with their date of approval or updating is maintained by the company; - 6.
+- 3. The directors have confirmed that none of them is serving as a director on more than seven listed companies, including this Company; - The Company has prepared a code of conduct and has ensured that appropriate steps have been taken to disseminate it throughout the Company along with its supporting policies and procedures; - 5.
+The Board has developed a vision / mission statement, overall corporate strategy and significant policies of the Company.
+The Board has ensured that complete record of particulars of the significant policies along with their date of approval or updating is maintained by the Company; - 6.
 All the powers of the Board have been duly exercised and decisions on relevant matters have been taken by the Board / shareholders as empowered by the relevant provisions of the Act and these Regulations; - 7.
 The meetings of the Board were presided over by the Chairman and, in his absence, by a director elected by the Board for this purpose.
 The Board has complied with the requirements of Act and the Regulations with respect to frequency, recording and circulating minutes of meeting of the Board; - 8.
 The Board have a formal policy and transparent procedures for remuneration of directors in accordance with the Act and these Regulations; - 9.
-The Board have arranged directors' training program for the following: - 01 Mr. Abrar Alam - 02 Mr. Sami Ullah

-- 10. The Board has approved appointment of chief financial officer, company secretary and head of internal audit, including their remuneration and terms and conditions of employment and complied with relevant requirements of the Regulations; - 11.
-Chief financial officer and chief executive officer duly endorsed the financial statements before approval of the Board; - 12.
-The Board has formed committees comprising of members given below:
+The Board has not arranged Directors' Training program for the following: - 1.
+Mr. Amer Zeb - 2.
+Mr. Suleman Khan - 3.
+Mr. Syed Hameed UI Haq - 4.
+Mr. Rao Khalid Pervaiz - 10.
+The Board has approved appointment of chief financial officer, Company secretary and head of internal audit, including their remuneration and terms and conditions of employment and complied with relevant requirements of the Regulations;

-a) Audit Committee

-Names Designation held

-Mr. Amer Zeb w.e.f. from 10 September 2021 in Chairman

-place of Mr. Hussain Ahmad Ozgen

-Mr. Shahid Aziz Member

-Mr. Abrar Alam Member
+- 11. Chief financial officer and chief executive officer duly endorsed the financial statements before approval of the Board; - 12.
+The Board has formed committees comprising of members given below: - a) Audit Committee b) HR and Remuneration Committee

+Names Designation held Mr. Amer Zeb Chairman (Independent Director) Mr. Suleman Khan (w.e.f.
+28 April 2022 in place of Mr. Shahid Aziz) Member (Independent Director) Mr. Abrar Alam Member (Non-Executive Director)